The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Trail Markers- none, just stay on the pavement

-Condition of Marking- unmistakable as long as pavement is clear
+Condition of Marking- unnecessary as long as pavement is clear

 Treadway- paved, stable footing all the way in good weather.
-Storms, ice and snow may make the path difficult in winter.
+Storms, ice and snow may make the path difficult in winter, although the City of Ludington does plow.

 Other points of interest-

-Gazebo at the westernmost point of the loop along the Lincoln Lake shore.
+Gazebo at the northernmost point of the loop along the Lincoln Lake shore.
+Dog Park to the east

 Back to